All Episodes

 He was hitting some gel with a hammer to demonstrate how it reduces vibration when a hammer's head flew off.

-He didn't make a fuss, said Michael McMahon, the executive director of the Rhode Island Economic Development Corporation who attended the meeting.
+At Congressman's a Class Act, he didn't make a fuss, said Michael McMahon, the executive director of the Rhode Island Economic Development Corporation, who attended the meeting.

 Rep Kennedy hit in mouth by hammer.